Malicious or Wanton Destruction of Property

 - The defendant destroyed or damaged the personal property, building, or dwelling house of another person;

 The potential penalties for malicious destruction of property depend upon the value of the allegedly damaged or destroyed property.

 There is a separate crime for wanton destruction of property.
-An act of destruction is “wanton” if the defendant was reckless or indifferent to the fact that his or her conduct would probably cause substantial damage to the property.
+An act of destruction is “wanton” if the defendant acted recklessly or indifferently to the fact that his or her conduct would probably result in substantial damage to the victim’s property.

 Malicious destruction of property cases can be defended in a variety of ways.